p32929/portfolio-v2/README.md

 2. Clone the repository
 3. Create a new branch from the `react` branch with your github username [ Example: My github username is `p32929` ]
 4. Write your code
+5. Add necessary changes to the readme if needed
-5. Commit the code
+6. Commit the code
-6. Push the code in your branch
+7. Push the code in your branch
-7. Create a new pull request
+8. Create a new pull request

 ## Support
 If you like my works and want to support me/my works, feel free to support or donate.
 My payment details can be found here: https://p32929.github.io/SendMoney2Me/